bioteam/sLAM/README.md

 * Add a validation dataset to test validation loss and other metrics.
 * Use validation loss as a metric for *early_stopping*
 * Experiment with larger input texts
-* Add subword tokenization capability.
 * Handle end-of-sentence (EOS) correctly.
 * Implement *mask_zero=True* in the embedding layer.
+* Optional: Add subword tokenization capability.